Listen to this post as a podcast:

 - Classroom or school libraries: If students aren’t checking out books very often, you may be able to improve things with more curation.
 This may come in the form of aggressively weeding out books that students have no interest in, a process teacher Pernille Ripp described as an essential step toward building a thriving classroom library.
 It might also include creating special displays of books grouped around a common theme, or posting student recommendations on specific books like they do with staff recommendations in bookstores.

 - Communication with Parents: When we send newsletters, flyers, and emails home to parents, we obviously want them to be read.
 But as a mother of three, I can tell you that an awful lot of skimming is happening.
 With that in mind, we will have much greater success if we apply some basic curation and design principles to those items.
-I wrote about this in a guest post for Corkboard Connections a few years ago: Why No One Reads Your Classroom Newsletter.
+I wrote about this in a guest post for Laura Candler’s Teaching Resources (formerly, Corkboard Connections) a few years ago: Why No One Reads Your Classroom Newsletter.

 - School or Teacher Websites: It seems that one company designed the basic template for all school and district websites around maybe 2004, and since then, far too many schools have never strayed from that.
 I’m not going to point fingers at any one school, but I think you know what I mean: The menu has hundreds of items, the page is broken up into dozens of little squares of information, and everything is in 12-point font.
 No white space.
 They are functional, yes, but cluttered.
 By contrast, take a look at the websites of The Dalton School, in New York City, Vail Mountain School in Vail, Colorado, or the Gibraltar School District in Woodhaven, Michigan.
 These sites make me want to click around, learn more.
 They make me excited about the learning that is happening in these schools.
 And it all comes down to the design, the thoughtful way the content is organized with the user experience in mind.